Try a Free Live AI Golf Lesson TRY FREE

 • Lie on your back with feet flat on the floor and knees raised

-• With your hands down at your sides, use glutes & lower back muscles to raise the hips as high as possible
+• With hands at your sides, use glutes and lower back to raise the hips as high as possible

 • Lift one leg, hold for five seconds, then lower slowly and lift the other leg

-• The hips should stay high in the air throughout the exercise - if they dip down when lifting the leg, this indicates a need to strengthen the core
+• The hips should stay elevated throughout the exercise — if they dip when lifting a leg, this indicates a core weakness that needs work

-• Do three sets of 10 lifts on each side
+• Complete three sets of 10 lifts on each side

 We're after one thing: Real Results - Real Fast.
 And that's exactly what our members achieve.
 And that's why they say the AXIOM is: Mind-blowing.
 Game changing.
 Revolutionary.